 Remnants of virus RNA has been discovered in wastewater a few days to a week before the first cases/hospitalizations due to SARS-CoV-2 are reported.
-In the Netherlands early this year, the coronavirus was detected in sewage three weeks before the first documented case.
+In the Netherlands earlier this year, the coronavirus was detected in sewage three weeks before the first documented case.
 And a single treatment plant captures the waste of the entire community it serves, which can be more than a million people.

 “It’s not information on an individual, but it’s broader information you get in addition to all the other clinical data you have that can help you make more informed decisions,” Bohrerova said.

 Sounds great, right?

 It’s a ton of work by a lot of people.

 The project requires pulling raw sewage samples at wastewater plants; analyzing them quickly; and getting the information to health officials and policymakers who can make critical public health decisions.

 “The testing is pretty labor intensive,” said Dr. Linda Weavers, co-director of the Ohio WRC and a member of the faculty advisory board of Ohio State’s Sustainability Institute.
 “You need to have a lot of people measuring for these genes in the wastewater to try to figure out what’s happening.
 So building that capacity is where we’re coming in to try to help them out.

 “You need to know where to measure in a wastewater treatment plant, how to measure.
 You need a set of researchers able to do this.
 You need to develop a way to provide cohesive results, and we’re trying to do this as quickly as we can to make it smooth.
 We’re really providing the science so the policymakers can make better, more informed decisions.”